Finite exceptional groups of Lie type and symmetric designs: Large maximal subgroups of finite exceptional groups of Lie type

-Recall that a proper subgroup $H$ of $G$ is said to be large if the order of $H$ satisfies the bound $|G|\leq |H|^3 $.
-In this section, we prove Theorem~\ref{thm:large-ex} below.
+Recall that a proper subgroup $H$ of $G$ is said to be \emph{large} if the order of $H$ satisfies the bound $|G|\leq |H|^3 $.
+In this section, we prove Theorem~\ref{thm:large-ex}.
 Here we apply the same method as in \cite{a:AB-Large-15}.

-\begin{theorem} Let $G$ be a finite almost simple group whose socle $X$ is a finite exceptional simple group, and let $H$ be a maximal non-parabolic subgroup of $G$ not containing $X$.
-If $H$ is a large subgroup of $G$, then $H$ is one of the subgroups listed in {\rm Table~\ref{tbl:large-exc-nonpar}}. \end{theorem}

-We will assume $G$ is a finite almost simple group with socle an exceptional Lie type.
+We will assume $G$ is a finite almost simple group with socle an exceptional group of Lie type.
 Note that the order of $G$ is given in \cite[Table 5.1.B]{b:KL-90}.
 We first observe the following elementary lemma: